ensjho/Champions-League/README.md

 - Have one endpoint to fetch all strings.
 - Have one endpoint to prepend a new string to the array.

-- In additioon (Patch/ Delete routes included)
+- In addition (Patch/ Delete routes included)

 ## Features
 - Have one page to display all strings stored on server.